Shakun8/ftpbrute/README.md

 # ftpbrute
-FTP BRUTER | Try To find password !!
+FTP BRUTER | Try To find the Passwords !!